JoshPatlingrao/HTB-Working-With-IDS-IPS/README.md

 - Signature-based detection uses known patterns, like commands or strings, to identify specific malware with high accuracy, but can't detect new threats
 - Behavior-based detection looks for anomalous activity (e.g., unusual response sizes or traffic patterns) to catch unknown or zero-day attacks, but may produce more false positives
 - Stateful protocol analysis tracks protocol state and flags unexpected behavior, offering deeper insight into malicious activity within normal-looking traffic.

+### Walkthrough
+Q1.
+Filter out only HTTP events from /var/log/suricata/old_eve.json using the the jq command-line JSON processor.
+Enter the flow_id that you will come across as your answer.